Leave a positive, lasting impression by writing a thoughtful goodbye email to your co-workers.

 Although our time together is ending, I hope to keep in touch.
 Feel free to reach out at firstname.lastname@example.org or 111-222-3333 at any time.

-Thank you again for your leadership, and I wish nothing but the best for the team!
+Thank you again for your leadership, and I wish nothing but the best for you and the team.

 Subject line: Keeping in touch